lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 Who would like to "drive" today?

 ### 1. Using Internet Explorer browser, navigate to mtl.how/data.

    a.
 This will take you to the VA’s corporate data warehouse site, the Business Intelligence Service Line (or BISL), where you will log in with your VA email and PIV passcode.
 This site contains Protected Health Information (PHI), so as a provider you will be granted access according to the permissions that are set up on your PIV.

    b.
+The reason we recommend using Explorer as your browser for this resource is because it's on a SharePoint platform, and Microsoft products "play best" with each other.
+We'll also be doing some things in Excel from here too.

+   c.
 We'll show you how files you pull from here will be saved back to the secure site.
 Just keep in mind you need to protect patient PHI just as you do in other settings.
 So for example, if you want to attach a file to an email, you'll need to encrypt it.

-   c.
-The reason we recommend using Explorer as your browser for this resource is because it's on a SharePoint platform, and Microsoft products "play best" with each other.
-We'll also be doing some things in Excel from here too.

    d.
 On the landing page, select your VISN **[ ]**.
 On the next page, select your team's facility **[ ]**.

-      * A web version of Excel will open on your screen, showing charts from your facility's data.
+    + A web version of Excel will open on your screen, showing charts from your facility's data.

-   e.
-First, let's see how to manipulate the view with the various scroll bars:

-    + A scroll bar on the far right lets you move up and down to see the entire data UI screen.

-    + Another bar on the right side allows you to move up and down to see a list of variables that you can include in charts.

-    + Then, just like you have in Excel, there are vertical and horizontal scroll bars to move up and down rows and left and right across columns.

 ### 2. Let's explore the information available in the BISL sharepoint splash page

    a.
-Click on the View dropdown.
-We have four main data sets in the splashpage -- Diagnoses, Encounters, Health Factors, and Measures -- along with three ways to view each -- vizualized as charts of trends over time, as counts per month, and as raw data.
-All is sortable and filterable.
+There is a scroll bar on the far right that allows the user to scroll up and down the page.
    b.
+Click on the *View* dropdown to explore four main data sets in the splash page:
+     1. Diagnoses: patient diagnoses,
+     2. Encounters: Adjunctive, Group, Telephone work, etc.
+     3. Health Factors: evidence-based clinical reminders, patient standardizes measures, etc., and
+     4. Measures: standardizes symptom scales commonly used in your clinic.

+  + NOTE: If you click on a data option and get an error message: *PivotTable Operation Failed: the PivotTable report was saved without the underlying data.
+Use the Refresh Data command to update the report.* Click OK.
+Go up to the word DATA above the Excel chart and choose *Refresh All Connections.* This error may appear if you have not accesed the data in a while.

+   There is three ways to view each set of data:
+     1. visualized or "viz" as charts of trends over time,
+     2. vizualized or "viz" as counts per month, and
+     3. vizualized or "viz" as raw data.

+   c.
+All data is sortable and filterable.
 What filtering options are available?
-Filter to your **[ ]** to see trends relevant to your team vision of **[ ]** for the last two years.
+   1. Filter to your **[ ]** to see trends relevant to your team vision of **[ ]** for the last two years.
 For each "viz" chart, you can filter on location and clinic name (upper left) to zoom in to the team's patients.

    **Options:**
   + *vizDiag: See trends in what types of diagnoses the facility/team is spending their time on (data are based on the primary diagnosis of each encounter, not the problem list for each patient).*